mpr-projects/Royal_Game_of_Ur_RL_Agent/README.md

 You can also run `python play_match.py n_games` for a match over *n_games* games.

 Note, the requirements file only contains the required packages to play the game, not to train it.
 My code uses JAX and the requirements file downloads the CPU version of JAX.
 If you want to train models then you should probably install the GPU version of JAX, jax[cuda12], and you may also need additional packages.
+I've tested the code on two Arch Linux computers and on a MacBook Air M1.